mdtanbirtanim/K8S-YAML-with-Kustomize/README.md

 # K8S-YAML-with-Kustomize
-This is a demo project that describes how kustomize yaml works.
+This is a demo project that describes how kustomization yaml works.